siriusctrl/UniPublic/CS/week9.md

       - Up to 65,536
       - Each entry contains private IP and original source port
     - IP and TCP checksums are recalculated
-    - When a packet arrives from the internet at the NAT box,
+    - When a packet arrives from the internet at the NAT box
       - it looks up the destination port from the TCP header in the translation table
       - Retrieves original source port and source IP address, updates headers and checksums and sends to the internal host.
   - Problems